ECE415 Wavelets & Multiresolution Imaging

 This course is co-taught by Prof. Fontaine of the EE Department and Prof. Agrawal of the Math Department.
 The course, intended to introduce topics of current research interest and emphasize the symbiotic relationship between mathematics and electrical engineering, was developed with funding from the National Science Foundation.

-A significant portion of the course was independent technical reading, and each student gave a presentation on a selected article from a peer reviewed journal.
+A significant portion of the course involves technical readings, and each student gives a presentation on a selected article from a peer reviewed journal.